pspete/psPAS/README.md

 If the output of one function contains the mandatory parameters of another function, which accepts values by property names, you can utilise the pipeline.

-Do excercise caution, and test/validate any pipeline operations in a Non-Prod Lab first.
+Do exercise caution, and test/validate any pipeline operations in a Non-Prod Lab first.

 Examples below: